Developer Guide

 The

-instance with the given index and returns it toNuudleParser
+DoneCommandParsercreates a newDoneCommandinstance with the given index and returns it toNuudleParser, which in turn returns it toLogicManager. -

 -